 CHASE and AHRC

 The Courtauld Institute of Art is delighted to announce Arts and Humanities Research Council (AHRC) funding as partners of the Consortium for the Humanities and the Arts South-East England (CHASE).

-The consortium consists of The Courtauld Institute of Art, Goldsmiths, University of London, the Open University, and the Universities of East Anglia, Essex, Kent, Sussex, Birkbeck, University of London and SOAS, University of London, and was formed to promote excellence in research, postgraduate research training and knowledge exchange in the Arts and Humanities.
+The consortium consists of The Courtauld Institute of Art, Goldsmiths, Birkbeck, and SOAS, University of London, and the Universities of East Anglia, Essex, Kent, Sussex, and was formed to promote excellence in research, postgraduate research training and knowledge exchange in the Arts and Humanities.

 The consortium aims to: